AntonovAlexander/activecore/README.md

 * A. Antonov, “Methods and Tools for Computer-Aided Synthesis of Processors Based on Microarchitectural Programmable Hardware Generators,” Ph.D dissertation, ITMO University, Saint-Petersburg, 28.12.2018.
 Thesis web page: http://fppo.ifmo.ru/dissertation/?number=63419

+* A. Antonov, P. Kustarev, “Strategies of Computational Process Synthesis – a System-Level Model of HW/SW (Micro)Architectural Mechanisms,” in 2020 9th Mediterranean Conference on Embedded Computing (MECO), 2020

 * A. Antonov, P. Kustarev, S. Bikovsky, “MLIP Cores: Designing Hardware Generators with Programmable Microarchitectural Mechanisms,” in 2020 IEEE International Symposium on Circuits and Systems (ISCAS), 2020 (accepted for publication)

+* A. Antonov, P. Kustarev, S. Bikovsky, "Improving Microarchitecture Design and Hardware Generation using Micro-Language IP Cores", in Proc.
+IEEE Nordic Circuits and Systems Conference (NORCAS) / NORCHIP and International Symposium of System-on-Chip (SoC) - 2017, pp. 1-6

 * A. Antonov, P. Kustarev, S. Bykovskii, "Methods of Computational Process Scheduling for Synthesis of Hardware Microarchitecture", in Proc.
 19th International Multidisciplinary Scientific GeoConference, SGEM 2019 - 2019, Vol. 19, No. 2.1, pp. 445-452

-* A. Antonov, P. Kustarev, S. Bikovsky, "Improving Microarchitecture Design and Hardware Generation using Micro-Language IP Cores", in Proc.
-IEEE Nordic Circuits and Systems Conference (NORCAS) / NORCHIP and International Symposium of System-on-Chip (SoC) - 2017, pp. 1-6

 * A. Antonov, P. Kustarev, "DSL-based approach to hardware pipelines design", in Proc.
 17th International Multidisciplinary Scientific GeoConference, SGEM 2017 - 2017, Vol. 17, No. 21, pp. 287-294